digitalcredentials/docs/integration/jff.md

 ![](request_credential.jpg)

-TODO:  link to CHAPI docs that explain how wallets interact with playground
+Coming soon:  link to CHAPI docs that explain how wallets interact with the playground.

 ## Integrating with the Learner Credential Wallet